 Vajacial treatments help with vaginal skin care by reducing irritation caused by shaving or waxing the vaginal area.
 The vajacial not only helps keep the vaginal area in good condition and promotes the aesthetic benefits of doing so, but it also encourages a more positive body image, helping to make the client feel better about themselves.

-Being a wax professional can be challenging, strictly waxing may make you feel like your ability to offer a wide range of services is limited.
+Being a wax professional can be challenging, and strictly waxing may make you feel like your ability to offer a wider range of services is limited.
 I am here to tell you that it is possible to have a well-rounded service menu without having to add full skin care services.
-If you are like me, you want to stay within your niche but want to provide the best quality care to all your waxing clients.
+If you're like me, you want to stay within your niche but want to provide the best quality care to all your waxing clients.